 The Stitching Together network aims to bring together people who commission, facilitate and take part in participatory textile making activities: researchers, professional textile practitioners, project commissioners and enthusiast textile maker groups.

-Network members connect at our three events (though funding limitations mean that spaces at the first two events were very limited); through an email discussion list, hosted by Jiscmail; via publication opportunities; and via the website – members are invited to write guest blog posts and case studies to share their experiences.
+Network members connect at online and in-person events; through an email discussion list, hosted by Jiscmail; and via the website – members are invited to write guest blog posts and case studies to share their experiences.

 To join the network and showcase your work on this page, email a short statement (maximum 100 words) introducing the use of participatory textile making activities (i.e. making textiles with others) in your research and/or practice, along with one image (to be cropped square) and any relevant links to further information, to email@example.com.